farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 ### Using Stunts

-<a id="_idTextAnchor006"></a>Stunts may give you a bonus to your roll, provided you meet the criteria written in the stunt, such as the circumstances, action, or skill used.
+Stunts may give you a bonus to your roll, provided you meet the criteria written in the stunt, such as the circumstances, action, or skill used.
 You may wish to use create advantage (**page XX**) to introduce aspects that line up with those circumstances.
 Keep your stunts’ circumstances in mind when you describe your actions too, and set yourself up for success.

 Normally, stunts give you a +2 bonus in a narrow circumstance with no cost; you may use them anytime they apply.
 Some rare and exceptionally powerful stunts may require you to spend a fate point to use them.